eslint/rfcs/designs/2019-move-to-async-api/README.md

 - RFC PR: https://github.com/eslint/rfcs/pull/40
 - Authors: Toru Nagashima ([@mysticatea](https://github.com/mysticatea))

-# Moving to Asynchronous API
+# `ESLint` Class Replacing `CLIEngine`

 ## Summary

-This RFC adds a new class `ESLint` that has asynchronous API and deprecates `CLIEngine`.
+This RFC adds a new class `ESLint` that provides asynchronous API and deprecates `CLIEngine`.

 ## Motivation

 - We have functionality that cannot be supported with the current synchronous API.
 For example, ESLint verifying files in parallel, formatters printing progress state, formatters printing results in streams etc. A move to an asynchronous API would be beneficial and a new `ESLint` class can be created with an async API in mind from the start.
-- Dynamic `import()` has arrived at Stage 4.
-The dynamic loading of ES modules requires asynchronous API.
-Migrating to asynchronous API opens up doors to write plugins/configs with ES modules.
+- Node.js will support [ES modules](https://nodejs.org/api/esm.html) stably on `13.0.0` at last.
+Node.js doesn't provide any way that loads ES modules synchronously from CJS.
+This means that ESLint (CJS) cannot load configs/plugins that are written as ES modules synchronously.
+Migrating to asynchronous API opens up doors to support those.
 - The name of `CLIEngine`, our primary API, has caused confusion in the community and is sub-optimal.
 We have a lot of issues that say "please use `CLIEngine` instead.".
 A new class, `ESLint`, while fixing other issues, will also make our primary API more clear.

 ## Detailed Design

-### ■ Add new `ESLint` class
+### Add new `ESLint` class

 This RFC adds a new class `ESLint`.
 It has almost the same methods as `CLIEngine`, but the return value of some methods are different.

 Initially the `ESLint` class will be a wrapper around `CLIEngine`, modifying return types.
 Later it can take on a more independent shape as `CLIEngine` gets more deprecated.

-#### § Constructor
+#### ● Constructor

-The constructor has mostly the same options as `CLIEngine`, but with some small differences:
+The constructor has mostly the same options as `CLIEngine`, but with some differences:

 - It throws fatal errors if the options contain unknown properties or an option is invalid type ([eslint/eslint#10272](https://github.com/eslint/eslint/issues/10272)).
 - It disallows the deprecated `cacheFile` option.
+- It has a new `errorsOnly` option as the successor of `getErrorResults()` method.
+This option is a boolean value and defaults to `false`.
+If `true` is present then ESLint disables the rules which are configured with the warning severity.
+This option corresponds to [`--quiet` CLI option](https://eslint.org/docs/user-guide/command-line-interface#--quiet).
+See also "[The other methods](#-the-other-methods)" section.
 - It has a new `pluginImplementations` option as the successor of `addPlugin()` method.
 This is an object that keys are plugin IDs and each value is the plugin object.
+See also "[The other methods](#-the-other-methods)" section.

 ##### Implementation